This isn’t my first rodeo with sourdough starter batter crackers.

 I had been experimenting with drying Sourdough Crepes in the oven to get a slightly sweet cracker when the idea for a batter style cracker hit me.
 I have to admit, it’s been one of my best, time-saving, super easy, and incredibly versatile ideas!

 The original sourdough batter cracker is my Sourdough Discard Crackers with Rosemary and Olive Oil.
 They will always hold a special place in my list of culinary accomplishments.
 They were an innovation to sourdough crackers around the world!

-Since publishing the recipe many other sourdough bakers have adapted that recipe to suit their own style.
-And I have published other versions of the recipe myself.
-Including Buttery Parmesan Sourdough Discard Crackers and Sourdough Discard Cheddar Crackers.
-With all these options you are guaranteed to find a version you love!
+Since publishing that recipe many other sourdough bakers have adapted it to suit their own style.
+And I have published other versions myself, including Buttery Parmesan Sourdough Discard Crackers and Sourdough Discard Cheddar Crackers.
+With all these options you are guaranteed to find one you love!

 - 60g Avocado Oil

 - 30g Sesame Seeds (plus more for topping)

 - 7g Salt

 - Weigh all ingredients into a bowl and whisk them well.
 The oil needs to be fully incorporated into the batter.
 It should not look oily at all!